MicroOps-cn/data_exporter/README-en.md

           delay: <duration>
       max_connect_time: <duration> # The maximum time to establish a connection (excluding data transmission).
 If the connection is not established successfully after this time, a failure will be returned.
 Default to 3s
       max_transfer_time: <duration> # Maximum message transmission time.
 If the message transmission exceeds this time, it will stop reading and close the connection.
 Default to 3s
+    line_separator: [<string>,...] # The value can be string、[string,...], Line separator, default: "\n"
     end_of: # Message end flag.
 When this flag is read, it will stop reading and close the connection.
-The message is line buffered, so end_ The value of of cannot be multiple rows.
+The message is line buffered, so The end_of value of cannot be multiple rows.
 ```

 Note: `end_of` and `max_transfer_time` is used to control closing the connection (message transmission is completed).